 Remark: The following paragraphs on market have been taken from the text “The art in our work”.

-Todays markets are more and more characterized by their narrowness and/or complexity.
+Today’s markets are more and more characterized by their narrowness and/or complexity.
 This complexity requires a better understanding of customer needs, higher flexibility and often interdisciplinary approaches.
 Those companies that can create and live up to such dynamics, the top performers, set the less capable companies under pressure.
-Biggest problem to solve for these markets: how to connect to the customer, identify what delivers real value and be able to do it fast.
+The biggest problem to solve for these markets: how to connect to the customer, identify what delivers real value and be able to do it fast.
 Companies that can not create the dynamics will suffer the pressure.

-The necessary momentum is being created by dynamic people, by experienced and skilled workers who responsibly and self-organizing produce results.
-People who can bear with complexity.
-For those people values and leadership are of much higher importance than centralized control and management.
+The necessary momentum is being created by dynamic people, by experienced and skilled workers who responsibly and self-organizing produce results – people who can bear with complexity.
+For those people, values and leadership are of much higher importance than centralized control and management.

 Agile values support dynamic and skilled knowledge workers.
 For your organization to be able to cope with current market requirements, you may be forced into an agile working style, whether you like it or not.

 Any innovative endeavor will challenge knowledge workers with uncertainty about the problem space and the suitable solution space.
-To pick up a slightly modified Stacey Matrix, it is this uncertain complexity space where knowledge workers are at home and that´s where agile is positioned.
+To pick up a slightly modified Stacey Matrix, it is this uncertain complexity space where knowledge workers are at home, and that´s where agile is positioned.

 This leads to the next, tightly coupled angle on the agile topic: the process model to use.